bhuwanb23/TimeDrop/docs/general.md

-# update README with current features
+# add code style guide

-Documentation for update README with current features.
+Documentation for add code style guide.

 ## Overview

-This document covers the implementation details and usage of update README with current features.
+This document covers the implementation details and usage of add code style guide.

 ## Setup